Azure/azure-sdk-for-net/sdk/signalr/Microsoft.Azure.WebJobs.Extensions.SignalRService/docs/sharding.md

 #### Customize routing in other languages

-For languages other than C#, we support specifying target endpoints in each request.
+For non-.NET languages, we support specifying target endpoints in each request.
 You will use new binding types to get endpoint information.

 ##### Client routing
 The `SignalRConnectionInfo` binding selects one endpoint according the default routing rule.
 If you want to customize routing rule, you should use `SignalRNegotiation` binding instead of `SignalRConnectionInfo` binding.